POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/psygrid.rst

 Initializing a `PSyGrid` object
 -------------------------------

-One can simply get a new :samp:`PSyGrid` object via
+You can instantiate a new :samp:`PSyGrid` object with

 .. code-block:: python